Prince Alexander of the Netherlands: Declining health and death

 As there were no clear signs of recovery, plans were made that summer for Alexander to spend the winter at Madeira.
 He agreed to go only when he received permission to take a long pleasure trip across the Mediterranean afterwards.
 According to the original plans, Alexander should have left in early October.
 However, at that time he was deathly ill and in no condition to travel.
 In addition to the symptoms he was already showing, he had developed severe intestinal complaints.
-Finally, he recovered sufficiently to embark on the first of November.
+Finally, he recovered sufficiently to embark on 1 November.
 The steamers Cerberus and Cyclops towed the frigate Prince of Orange, commanded by Alexander's brother Henry, beyond the Channel.
 This stage was followed by a stormy, nearly three-week voyage to Madeira.
 Alexander spent most of the journey in his hammock.

 On the island, Alexander moved into the villa of the Quinta da Levada estate.
 In rare letters to his mother he claimed to benefit from the mild climate, but he seems to have painted a very rosy picture of his condition.
 "Poor Alexander is still in a pitiful state", wrote his chief of staff Victor de Constant Rebecque.
 "During the first few days of his stay here, his condition did not improve.
 His dysentery resumed and he was so weak that he was still unable to walk and could only eat with great difficulty."
 In order to still benefit from the healing climate, Alexander was carried outside daily to rest for a few hours in a hammock or on a day bed.
 According to Constant he still had a horrible temper.

 At the same time as Alexander, Queen Adelaide was also staying in Madeira.
 They had known each other since 1836, and it was her physician, Sir David Davies, who treated him.
 Davies disagreed with the diagnosis made by Everard.
 He concluded that Alexander suffered from severe anaemia and functional disorders of the kidneys, stomach and liver.
 He treated Alexander for symptoms such as severe stomach pain and the diarrhea that had plagued him since at least October.
 The patient’s condition continued to deteriorate steadily.
 For almost the entire month of January 1848, Alexander was bedridden.
 Then there seemed to be signs of recovery.
 At the end of that month he wrote to his father that he thought he would soon be on his feet again.
 The improvement, however, was short-lived.
 Three weeks later Alexander was dying.
 His greatly alarmed father William II sent Everard to Madeira with the utmost haste, but it was to no avail.
 Alexander was emaciated and exhausted from the unrelenting diarrhea.
-He steadily weakened until he died at seven in the morning of the 20th of February 1848.
+He steadily weakened until he died at seven in the morning of 20 February 1848.
 He was 29 years old.